zulu-zsh/index/readme.md

 Below is an example JSON file with comments added for explanatory purposes.
 Comments should *not* be included in any submissions.

+> **NOTE:** Zulu uses a very simple JSON parses, which has one big limitation, in that nested objects or arrays within the JSON object **must not** contain any newlines.
+Follow the formatting below and you should be fine.

 ``json
 {
   "name": "my-awesome-package",